Prof-Lasher/BIFX551_SPRING24/README.md

 ### Grading
 * Homework (25%): Short reading assignments and exercises that reinforce what is discussed in class.
 * Course Projects (60%): There will be 3 course projects throughout the semester.
 * Attendance and participation (15%): Being active on discord and in class.
-Do not be afraid to ask questions becuase I am sure you won't be the only one who is thinking it.
+Do not be afraid to ask questions because I am sure you won't be the only one who is thinking it.
 * Hood Grading Scale:

 | Letter Grade | Final Percentage |